 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Certain dystonias, including SD, are task-specific, meaning that the muscles spasm only when they are used for particular actions and not when they are at rest.
-When a person with SD attempts to speak, involuntary spasms in the tiny muscles of the larynx cause the voice to break up, or sound strained, tight, strangled, breathy, or whispery.
+Certain dystonias, including spasmodic dysphonia, are task-specific, meaning that the muscles spasm only when they are used for particular actions and not when they are at rest.
+When a person with spasmodic dysphonia attempts to speak, involuntary spasms in the tiny muscles of the larynx cause the voice to break up, or sound strained, tight, strangled, breathy, or whispery.
 The spasms often interrupt the sound, squeezing the voice to nothing in the middle of a sentence, or dropping it to a whisper.
 However, during other activities, such as breathing and swallowing, the larynx functions normally.

-People with SD initially notice either a gradual or sudden onset of difficulty in speaking.
+People with spasmodic dysphonia initially notice either a gradual or sudden onset of difficulty in speaking.
 They may hear breaks in their voices during production of certain words or speech sounds, breathy-sounding pauses on certain words or sounds, or a tremulous shaking of the voice.
 They may feel that talking requires more effort than before.
 Often people say that their voices sound as if they “have a cold or laryngitis.”
-The symptoms of SD can vary from mild to severe.
+The symptoms of spasmodic dysphonia can vary from mild to severe.
 A person's voice can sound strained, tight, strangled, breathy, or whispery.
 The spasms often interrupt the sound, squeezing their voice to nothing or dropping it to a whisper.
-Stress does not cause SD, but it can worsen the spasms.
+Stress does not cause spasmodic dysphonia, but it can worsen the spasms.

-SD is generally catergorized into two primary forms: adductor spasmodic dysphonia (AdSD) and abductor spasmodic dysphonia (AbSD).
-Adductor SD, the most common form, affects approximately 80–90% of people with SD.
-In this type, spasms, usually in the thyroarytenoid muscle (TA), force the vocal folds together in adduction, or closing.
-AdSD may also affect the lateral cricoarytenoid muscle (LCA) or interarytenoid (IA).
+Spasmodic dysphonia is generally catergorized into two primary forms: adductor spasmodic dysphonia and abductor spasmodic dysphonia.
+Adductor spasmodic dysphonia, the most common form, affects approximately 80% to 90% of people with spasmodic dysphonia.
+In this type, spasms, usually in the thyroarytenoid muscle, force the vocal folds together in adduction, or closing.
+Adductor spasmodic dysphonia may also affect the lateral cricoarytenoid muscle or interarytenoid.
 These spasms occur particularly on “voiced” speech sounds.

-Examples of “voiced” sounds that cause problems for people with adductor SD include the vowel sounds in the words "eat," "back," "in," "I," "olives," or "nest."
+Examples of “voiced” sounds that cause problems for people with adductor spasmodic dysphonia include the vowel sounds in the words "eat," "back," "in," "I," "olives," or "nest."

 If the voice cuts out, or breaks when the voiced sound is at the beginning of the word, as in “eels,” the speaker often strains over the spasm to get the word started.
 If the troubling vowel occurs in the middle of the word, the voice often breaks the word in two.